-INDIANAPOLIS – We now have 28 cars already lined up for the 102nd Running of the Indianapolis 500.
-There’s a strong possibility of that number pushing 30 just past the New Year.
-But, out of those 28 cars, a few of them are known one-offs.
-There’s also a few drivers that don’t have rides for the ‘500 yet that will certainly get one.
+INDIANAPOLIS – We now have 30 cars already lined up for the 102nd Running of the Indianapolis 500.
+There’s a strong possibility of that number pushing up to or even exceeding 35 entries when it’s all said and done.
+But, out of those 30 current cars, a few of them are known one-offs.
+There’s also a few drivers that don’t have rides for the ‘500 yet that will certainly get one too.
 So, at the moment, would you take a “one-off” to win next May’s Indianapolis 500 or a full-time driver?

 Logic states that you’d pick a driver that races on a full-time basis right?
 Just twice in the last four decades has someone made their first start of the season at the Indy 500 and have also won the race too.
 One of those drivers was Al Unser in 1987 and the other was Dan Wheldon in 2011.
 Granted, Juan Pablo Montoya in 2000 and Helio Castroneves in 2001 were technically “rookies” at Indy in those years, they also were racing full-time in CART so it wasn’t their first open wheel start of the season.